PRIYANKADEVYADAV15/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING-NASSCOM/README.md

 There are more changes to be made:</br>
 We will copy the 3 resistors and check for different varieties of diffusion and tap, we will check for n-diffusion, p-diffusion, n-tap and p-tap.</br>

+# Sky 130 Day 4- Pre Layout timing analysis and importance of good clock tree
+## Timing Modelling using Delay Tables
+### Steps to convert grid info to track info